 For more information about Ortho-K lenses please visit the Ortho-K Lenses page.

 A low dose of atropine treatment is shown to slow the progression of myopia, and is often used in conjunction with other methods of myopia control.
-The low dose concentration allows clear vision and does not measurably reduce the child’s ability to accommodate.
+The low dose concentration allows clear vision and does not measurably reduce the child’s ability to focus.

 Located on Weston Road, Vaughan Family Vision Care proudly serves patients from all over Ontario.
 We would be pleased to meet you and your family.